 A charity must carry out charitable activities.

-Should a charity carry out non-charitable activities as well, tax may be due on those activities.
+Should a charity carry out non-charitable activities as well, tax and VAT may be due on those activities.

 An entity with charitable status from the charity commission or HMRC can register for the Gift Aid Scheme.